Wednesday, 31 May 2006

 commentary

-1) health - my hip's getting better for those who are interested. i think i pulled the rectus part of my quad or maybe the lower part of ilio-psoas, or something that attaches to the ilio-pubis and causes flexion of the hip and hurts at the level of the inguinal ligament. if anyone can tell me which tendon is actually involved, they will be granted an immediately effective medical degree from the 'say no to evidence' chinese medical research institute.
+1) health - my hip's getting better for those who are interested. i think i pulled the rectus part of my quad or maybe the lower part of ilio-psoas, or something that attaches to the ilio-pubis and causes flexion of the hip and hurts at the level of the inguinal ligament. if anyone can tell me which tendon is actually involved, they will be granted an immediately effective medical degree from the 'say no to ev

 2) in china, most old sites have been torn down and replica buildings have been built in their place. people say it's 'traditional but not original'. it's true, and you get a bit of a ripped off feeling when visiting an historical site that's younger than you are, as it may just as well have been built in australia or west papua or burkina faso. i'm not here for the buildings however.